yung0705/AAE3004labsession/README.md

 The final lab report can be treated as excellent if the following key points are involved:
 - ROS principles.
 - Software design principles (Understanding of code & Process of debugging).
-- Rardar tracking mathematical model analysis.
+- Rardar tracking principles (Mathematical model analysis).

 #
 If you have any questions, please do not hesitate to contact the following persons